Shelf Life and Storing Chocolate

-The Vegan Indulgence truffles are currently the only product I make with organic, Fair Trade dark chocolate (and organic coconut milk).
 I use Valrhona’s organic, Fair Trade Peruvian Andoa milk chocolate for the ¡Mexican Fiesta! bonbons.
 All white chocolates feature Valrhona’s organic, Fair Trade Waina chocolate.

 Valrhona has an excellent reputation in the chocolate industry for its Fair Trade initiatives.
 The company works closely with cacao farmers to guarantee a fair wage and support best practices for producing the highest quality cacao beans.
 Their efforts extend beyond the cacao farmers.
 For example, Valrhona donates a share of the earnings from cacao beans grown in Los Ranchos, Peru, to benefit the health of local villagers through a clean water initiative.